-(b) If yes, please describe:
+(b) If yes, please describe: RRHA entered into a Voluntary Compliance Agreement October 18, 2024.

-D. Affirmatively Furthering Fair Housing ("AFFH") D. 1: Affirmatively Furthering Fair Housing ("AFFH")
+D. Affirmatively Furthering Fair Housing ("AFFH")

+D. 1: Affirmatively Furthering Fair Housing ("AFFH")

 RRHA remains deeply committed to ensuring that all persons have equal access to the agency's programs and services.
 To that end, RRHA partnered with the City of Richmond and other neighboring jurisdictions to conduct a Regional Analysis of Impediments to Fair Housing choice.
 RRHA continues to work towards accomplishing the goals outlined in the Regional Analysis of Impediments to Fair Housing Choice through its work with the City of Richmond and surrounding jurisdictions.